TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-systemstate-restorefailing.md

 						"value": "Tried restoring different recovery points",
 						"text": "Tried restoring different recovery points"
 				},{
-						"value": "If restoring to alternate machine, Ensured the OS version is same/higher than original", "text": "If restoring to alternate machine, Ensured the OS version is same/higher than original" },{
+						"value": "If restoring to alternate server, ensured the OS version is same/higher than original", "text": "If restoring to alternate server, ensured the OS version is same/higher than original" },{
 						"value": "If restoring to alternate server, Ensured both source and target machine are registered with same vault", "text": "If restoring to alternate server, Ensured both source and target machine are registered with same vault"